 2005 Rate Case (Exelon and ComEd).
 In August 2005, ComEd filed a rate case with the ICC to comprehensively revise its tariffs and to adjust rates for delivering electricity effective January 2007 (2005 Rate Case).
 ComEd proposed a revenue increase of \$317 million.
 During 2006, the ICC issued various orders associated with this case, which resulted in a total annual rate increase of \$83 million effective January 2007.
-ComEd and various other parties have appealed the rate order to the courts.
-ComEd cannot predict the result or the timing of the appeal.
-In the event the order is ultimately changed, the changes are expected to be prospective.
+ComEd and various other parties appealed the rate order to the courts.
+In September 2009, the Appellate Court of Illinois affirmed the ICC's order and denied the appeals.
+Several parties have asked the Appellate Court to rehear some of the rate design issues addressed in the opinion.
+ComEd is considering its options regarding further proceedings.